-The Group has carried forward UK losses amounting to US\$31.9 million as of 31 December 2021 (2020: US\$35.6 million).
-The gross amount of losses upon which the deferred tax asset has been recognised amounts to US\$22.5 million (2020: US\$nil).
+The Group has carried forward UK losses amounting to US\$26.7 million as of 31 December 2022 (2021: US\$31.9 million).
+The gross amount of losses upon which the deferred tax asset has been recognised amounts to US\$17.9 million (2021: US\$22.5 million).
 This is based on expected utilisation of future taxable profits as estimated by the Directors.
 The deferred tax asset is expected to be utilised within five years.
-Refer to the recognition and measurement of deferred tax assets accounting judgement detail in the accounting policies section for further disclosure.
+Refer to the Recognition and measurement of deferred tax assets accounting judgement detail in the accounting policies section for further disclosure.